 - “less active breeds”

-These labels do not guarantee suitability of food for your dog's individual weight loss needs.
-Use these terms as a starting point to find your best dog food.
-Then follow up by reading the small print.
+These labels do not guarantee that the food is suitable for your dog's individual weight loss needs.
+Use these terms as a starting point only and follow up by reading the small print.
 The calorie and protein content of dog food is important.

 Once you find a food with a suitable protein and calorie content, feed the correct serving size, according to your dog's calorie needs.

 As owners we are individuals and so too are our dogs.
-The response of one dog to a particular food will be completely different from another.
-There is no such thing as a one-food-fits all approach.
+The response of one dog to a particular food will be different from another.

 Use our three recommendations as a platform from which you can build upon to select the best dog food to meet you and your dog's preferences.